 I recommend addressing expense problems by first assessing where you are overall like I showed you earlier.

 - Use something like Revenue Engine Performance Checkup.to assess your current operation

 - Review your results just like I showed you in the previous sections.

 - Then make your expense cuts based on your root-cause revenue issues.

 For example if you have too much production capacity based on your sales and marketing team’s capability then you should cut your operational expenses.
 If you have too much sales capacity (too many sales reps) for the number of leads you can afford to produce, cut sales staff.
 If your sales team can’t handle all the leads that are coming in, then cut back on marketing.

 Where Do You Go From Here?

-It should be appraent that this is a systematic process.
+It should be apparent this is a systematic process.
 If you understand the process you can tune it accordingly (Tuning Your Revenue Engine).
 Using this approach make it easy to set the objective and develop a transition plan to get there.
 In economic downturns clients that flow this recommended approach usually can withstand the impact.
-From a new and stable foundation it is far easier to begin gorwing your business once again.
+From a new and stable foundation it is far easier to begin growing your business once again.